TheoKanning/theokanning.github.io/_posts/2019-08-20-mapping-with-the-mit-racecar.md

 ## Next Steps

-Even though I made a great map of my apartment, the mapping launch file still doesn&#8217;t use the IMU.
+Even though I made a great map of my apartment, the mapping launch file still doesn't use the IMU.
 Since it explicitly remaps the `imu` topic, I assume that updating it to use the IMU correctly is part of the actual MIT class.
-I keep seeing weird quirks like that in this repo, and I&#8217;m never sure what&#8217;s deliberate and what&#8217;s part of an assignment.
+I keep seeing weird quirks like that in this repo, and I'm never sure what's deliberate and what's part of an assignment.

 I considered getting rid of `hector_mapping` completely.
 The `laser_scan_matcher` seems to generate a great odometry estimate on its own, and `gmapping` works great by itself.
 Using fewer packages and tuning them better would be easier to understand too.

 ## Notes on Installing Packages

-Most of the packages I used aren&#8217;t officially supported on Melodic yet (they all worked fine for me!), I had to clone their git repos and build them locally.
+Most of the packages I used aren't officially supported on Melodic yet (they all worked fine for me!), I had to clone their git repos and build them locally.

 ### hector\_mapping, gmapping, and laser\_filters